creativepsyco/secondary-dex-gradle/README.md

 * You cannot load Activities, and you must dynamically cast all interfaces at runtime to achieve what you want to go.
 * This makes your app highly dependent on the secondary DEX generation method which might be a bit risky.

-For these reasons, I thought of using simple Bash scripting to achieve what i want to do.
+For these reasons, I thought of using simple Bash scripting to achieve what I want to do.
 Simply put:

 * Be able to plugin the secondary dex mechanism when I want and be able to turn it off.
 This makes development simple devoid of any potential errors
 * Be able to do Proguard on the entire app, including secondary DEXes.